-- Earn 1.75% cash back on all other purchases made in Canadian dollars
+- Earn 3% cash back on purchases made in U.S. dollars

-- Earn 4% cash back on purchases made in foreign currencies
+- Earn 1.50% cash back on all other purchases made in Canadian dollars

 If you’re looking for a credit card with no foreign transaction fees and no annual fee, then you need to get the Rogers World Elite Mastercard.
-Technically speaking, you are charged the 2.5% foreign transaction fee, but you earn 4% in cash back on foreign transactions so you actually come out ahead by 1.5%.
-Rogers purchases and services earn you 2% while all other purchases get you 1.75%.
-You even get some basic travel insurance which will cover you up to 10 days of travel if you’re under the age of 65.
+Technically speaking, you are charged the 2.5% foreign transaction fee, but you earn 3% in cash back on USD transactions so you actually come out ahead by .5%.
+All other purchases earn you 1.50%.
+Other benefits include basic travel insurance, free global WiFi, purchase protection and extended warranty.
 Not only is this card one of the most underrated credit cards, but it’s also one of the best credit cards with no annual fee.